And, how are you crazy?

 We’re already seeing how the internet is radically reshaping the dating world into deliberate connections between people who have made no bones about being, “In the market,” for a spouse.

-But, that’s only half way there.
+But, that’s only halfway there.

-Now, we need a world where psychometrics are allowed to define a pool of potential dates from which to select and explore — one that works much more fluidly then the cumbersome silence of eHarmony or the pseudo-psychological silliness of most of the rest.
+Now, we need a world where psychometrics are allowed to define a pool of potential dates from which to select and explore — one that works much more fluidly than the cumbersome silence of eHarmony or the pseudo-psychological silliness of most of the rest.

-And, one where people are trained for marriage at least as well as we train them to drive an automobile… (Which, quite frankly, would still be inadequate…)
+And, one where people are trained for marriage at least, as well as we, train them to drive an automobile… (Which, quite frankly, would still be inadequate…)